rwlloyd/wksp/README.md

 Because nobody can remember everything all the time: https://www.markdownguide.org/cheat-sheet/

+# Computer Infrastructure

-Generally for the workshop machines, their postprocessors and local file storage/retrival
+Generally for the workshop machines, their postprocessors and local file storage/retrival.

 - Workstation computer (Doubles as NAS)
 - Wifi Router